40 African Civet Facts: Body Features, Life, and Behavior

 Human Use of Civet Musk

-19. Today civet musk is used primarily as a fixing agent for other scents in perfumes.
-The main chemical that gives the musk its odour and its pleasant scent when the secretion is highly diluted is civetone.
+27. Today civet musk is used primarily as a fixing agent for other scents in perfumes.
+The main chemical that gives the musk its odor and its pleasant scent when the secretion is highly diluted is civetone.

 Some people may have heard of civet coffee made from partly-digested coffee cherries that have passed through the animal's digestive tract.
-In this case the animal involved is the Asian palm civet, not the African civet.
+In this case the animal involved is the Asian palm civet (Nandinia binotata), not the African civet.
 Obtaining the desired product typically involves cruelty, as in the palm civet's African relative.

-28. A litter contains one to four cubs.
+37. A litter contains one to four cubs.
 The cubs have relatively mature features at birth compared to the young of many other mammals.
-They are completely furred, though they are mainly black in colour.
+They are completely furred, though they are mainly black in color.
 They are also able to crawl immediately after being born.